MohammadAbuShams/ENCS4380-Interfacing-Techniques-Project/README.md

 # Micromouse Maze Simulator

 This repository contains resources and documentation for teams participating in the Micromouse Competition as part of the ENCS4380 Interfacing Techniques course.
-This competition aims for small teams of students to design and build an autonomous robot capable of navigating a maze from a specified corner to the center in the shortest time possible.
+The goal of this competition is for small teams of students to design and build an autonomous robot capable of navigating a maze from a specified corner to the center in the shortest time possible.

 ## Objective